Thursday, June 26, 2014

 Earthquake shattered column

-Have I got that pose yet, BCK?
+Have I got that pose right yet, BCK?

 After visiting sites in isolated locations, Didyma appears to have been swallowed whole by coastal resort developments.
 Strangely, this seems to fit Didyma’s function – a religious sanctuary.
 For over 1400 years, people came from far & wide to visit the largest (Ionic) temple in the world, the Temple of Apollo.
 It was occupied by an oracle whose fame was renown; the site as important as Delphi.